Gradient-free optimization via integration: Results on gradient descent with smooth approximations

 \end{enumerate} Then, $\theta_{*}\in \underset{\theta\in D}{\argmin} \ f$. \end{lemma}

-Finally, the following justifies an optimisation procedure for finding local minima of $l$ by tracking minimisers of differentiable functions $\crl{h_n, \ n\in \mathbb{N}}$ that epi-converge to $l$.
+Finally, the following justifies an optimisation procedure for finding local minima of $l$ by tracking minimisers of differentiable functions $\crl{l_n, \ n\in \mathbb{N}}$ that epi-converge to $l$.
 The proof of the result is a generalisation of the proof of \cite[Theorem 4.7]{Ermoliev1995}.
-While in the latter paper the result is stated for a strongly lower-semicontinuous $f$ and auxiliary mollifiers with bounded support (implying epi-convergence in their setting), we noted that it is enough for $f$ to be lower-semicontinuous and for the auxiliary mollifiers to be Gaussian if epi-convergence is put as an assumption of the theorem.
+While in the latter paper the result is stated for a strongly lower semi-continuous $f$ and auxiliary mollifiers with bounded support (implying epi-convergence in their setting), in our statement epi-convergence is put as an assumption of the theorem and the other assumptions are relaxed: $f$ is allowed to be just lower semi-continuous and the auxiliary mollifiers to be Gaussian.
 This extends its validity and widens the class of methods whose convergence can be proven in terms of the Theorem below.